What child support is your child entitled to and how do I calculate it?

 The father of twelve-year-old Honzik earns sixty thousand net.
 He is supposed to see him two weekends a month, but often “something comes up” and he cancels their weekend together.
 All of Honzik’s clubs, equipment and clothes are provided by his mother, who is herself seriously ill and on a disability pension with limited earning potential.
 She spends part of her income on medication to prevent her health deteriorating.

 The father of 12-year-old Kačka also has a monthly income of 60,000 net.
 Care is divided approximately so that ⅔ of the time with Kačka is spent by her mother and one third by her father.
-The father arranges for the daughter’s clubs together with the mother, and both share in the cost.
+The father arranges for his daughter’s clubs with the mother and both share in the cost.
 The father supports Kačka especially in sports and pays for her expensive equipment and tennis lessons.
 Although he already has another family and two underage children with a new partner, he is devoted to Kačka and drives her to all out-of-town matches.
 The mother works in dubbing, lives in a large house with her daughter and new boyfriend and supports her daughter especially in cultural activities, going to theatres and concerts together.

 Even without legal training and detailed knowledge of the law and case law, it is obvious at first sight that maintenance in the two cases will be set at different levels, although simple internet spreadsheets would assess the cases identically.